-You let the experience of the activity touch you and your experience which is the source of the strong emotions.
+You let the experience of the activity touch you and your experience of your or your loved one’s health issue, which is the source of the strong emotions.
 Like the singing did for Sgt Andy Mudd in the Invictus Choir.
-He opened himself up to the singing, to letting himself participate in it, and to let the experience of it all touch him.
-And it did in such a way, he realised that the injury affects him to this day, that the emotion is still there about it, and that he enjoys singing.
+He opened himself up to the singing, let himself participate in it, and he let the experience of it all touch him.
+And it did in such a way, he realised that the injury affects him to this day, that the emotion is still there about it.
+He also realised that he enjoys singing.

 Your emotions are just asking you to visit them

 When strong emotions appear, even unexpectedly, they are asking you to visit them.
 That is all.
 They aren’t saying, ‘Hey I feel crap, and I want you to feel endlessly crap too so I’m never gonna let you go.’
 They are expressing, ‘Hey, I’m here.
 Please spend a little time with me.

 So here is how you can do that in a way that feels right for you.

 How to heal your health by connecting to yourself

 As you do the activity, do so with the intention that you are open to whichever emotions decide to drop by for a visit.

 Spend some time with the emotions by noticing